Skip to content

 clip0007

-When you click on the folder for the latest version you will see the various files that can be downloaded:
+Clicking the folder for the latest version displays the various files available for download:

 clip0008

-The file inside the zip archive is called chromedriver.exe and you need to copy it into the C:\Program Files (x86)\Inflectra\Rapise\Bin folder (or wherever you installed Rapise).
+The chromedriver.exe file inside the zip archive needs to be copied into the C:\Program Files (x86)\Inflectra\Rapise\Bin folder (or your Rapise installation directory).

 Firefox